The sound of the wind

 Corrective action:

-• Release the tailgate at the hinge point and move the tailgate further down.
-While doing this, pay attention to the gaps relative to neighboring elements.
+• Release the tailgate where it connects to the hinges and move the tailgate further down.
+As you do this, pay attention to the gaps relative to the adjacent elements.

 • Reinstall the lock if necessary.